 Resource Guard

-TrueParser also monitors runtime resource pressure to protect platform stability.
+TrueParser also monitors runtime resource pressure to protect platform stability.- the platform monitors service health and resource pressure

 - during overload conditions, requests may be slowed, deferred, or rejected